-These 13 woodworking ideas to help any beginner are all mindset tricks that will help you build a better project, no matter your skill level.
+These 13 woodworking ideas to help any beginner are all mindset tricks that will help you build better woodworking projects, no matter your skill level.
 In the beginning, you may not be as talented as other woodworkers, but you can put out great work if you start doing some of these thirteen things.
+Enjoy.

 Woodworking in the Beginning